flix/book/src/build.md

 ### Building a JAR-file

-We can compile a project to a fat JAR-file with the `build-jar` command.
+We can compile a project to a JAR-file with the `build-jar` command.
 The `build-jar` command emits a `artifact/project.jar` file.
 If there is `main` function, we can run it: